- Research & Scholarship

 FREE - RESERVATIONS REQUIRED AND LIMITED TO 100

-July 19, 2016 • Father Luke's Room, McMenamins Old St. Francis School, Bend
+February 19, 2019 - McMenamins Old St. Francis School, Bend - Father Luke's Room

-We are at capacity for this event.
+We have reached capacity for this event.
+Registration is closed.

 Science Pub Archive